Plain tobacco packaging: Australia

+Display of plain cigarette packets in an Australian shop.

 Under the legislation, companies have had to sell their cigarettes in a logo-free, drab dark brown packaging from 1 December 2012.
 Government research found that a specific olive green colour, Pantone 448 C, was the least attractive colour, particularly for young people.
 After concerns were expressed over the naming of the colour by the Australian Olive Association, the name was changed to drab dark brown.
 With the plain packaging and tax increases the Australian government aimed to bring down smoking rates from 16.6% in 2007 to less than 10% by 2018.
 Statistics published in 2014 showed that the amount of excise and customs duty on cigarettes fell by 3.4% in Australia in 2013 compared to 2012 when plain packaging was introduced.
 Some commentators referred to data provided by the tobacco industry and claimed that the tobacco sales volume had increased by 59 million sticks (individual cigarettes or their roll-your-own equivalents) during the same period.
 According to Philip Morris International, 2013 saw a 0.3% increase in tobacco sales compared to 2012.
 Other commentators however contradicted these claims based on data published by the Australian Bureau of Statistics in March 2014.
 A study conducted by KPMG for three major cigarette manufacturers had found that illegal trade of drastically cheaper cigarettes had significantly increased, but an article in The BMJ refutes this.
 After one year of plain cigarette packaging rule implementation, a special supplement to the British Medical Journal described that before plain packaging implementation 20% of smokers want to quit, but after implementation 27% of smokers want to quit.
 The study found that plain packaging reduces brand appeal and brand image of tobacco products.
 If true, this would foretell fewer new smokers taking up the habit.
 An analysis of claims made by Philip Morris that "the data is clear that overall tobacco consumption and smoking prevalence has not gone down" concluded that this "claim is wrong".
 A 2016 review by the Australian Government found that the current packaging regime is having a positive impact on public health in Australia.